Geoff Tate: Early years

-Tate was born in Stuttgart, which was then part of West Germany, to American parents.
+Tate was born in Stuttgart, West Germany, to American parents.
 His mother's side of the family is from New Orleans.
 Shortly after his birth, his family relocated to Tacoma, Washington.
 Tate had an interest in music from an early age.
 He was especially interested in symphonic works.
-Tate wanted to be a football player until he suffered a knee injury.
 He enrolled in Tacoma Community College after graduating from high school in 1977, but dropped out after a year.

 Career

 Queensrÿche (1982–2012)

-Tate first started out in the local cover band Tyrant, with Adam Bomb and future Culprit/TKO member Scott Earl.
-At the time, Tate was using the name "Jeff Waterfall" and performing Van Halen and Rainbow covers.
-After losing a local "Battle of the Bands" to a band that would later change its name to Fifth Angel, Tyrant split up and Tate moved on to progressive band Babylon.
-While Tate was in Babylon, he was asked to sing with the cover band The Mob (who would later start writing original material and become Queensrÿche) at a local rock festival.
-After Babylon broke up, Tate performed a few shows with The Mob, but left because he was not interested in performing heavy metal cover songs.
+Tate early on was in a progressive band called Babylon and he was asked to sing with the cover band The Mob (who would later start writing original material and become Queensrÿche) at a local rock festival.
+After Babylon broke up, Tate performed a few shows with The Mob, but left because he was not interested in playing cover songs, he was writing his own music.
 Tate then joined the progressive metal band Myth as lead vocalist and keyboardist.
 Other band members of Myth included Kelly Gray, who was later one of the replacements for Queensrÿche guitarist Chris DeGarmo, and Randy Gane, both of whom joined Tate's version of Queensrÿche in 2012.

 The Mob again called on Tate in 1981, this time to record a demo tape, which he accepted, convincing his bandmates in Myth that getting professional recording experience would benefit all of them in the future.
 Meanwhile, The Mob already had a set of songs, but one song was still left without lyrics.
 Tate was asked to write lyrics to this song, which would become the song "The Lady Wore Black", Tate's first penned song with the band.
 The demo tape was widely circulated, and was released as an EP in 1982 on the 206 Records label.
 Around this time, the name The Mob was changed to Queensrÿche, and Tate left Myth to become Queensrÿche's permanent lead singer.
 Myth went on to record the album Arabia after Tate had left.